 The pros: Nicely styled rugs that include a few eco-friendly options.

 The cons: Prices can be a high.

 Another favorite find of Pottery Barn shoppers are their bedding options including sheets, duvet covers, pillows, quilts, blankets & throws, and more.
-Pottery Barn's bedding options tend to be more neutral in design and print, although they do have some bright and bold prints options as well.
-When it comes to pricing, a queen sheet set at Pottery Barn with 2 standard pillow cases, a fitted sheet and a flat sheet ranges in price from $94 to $279, while a queen duvet set with a duvet cover and 2 standard pillow shams can set shoppers back anywhere from around $90 to $600+.
-Some bedding options, such as pillowcases and duvet covers, can even be personalized with your name or monogram for an additional cost.
+When it comes to pricing, a queen sheet set at Pottery Barn ranges in price from $40 to $299.
 True to their goal of providing shoppers with sustainable options, Pottery Barn also carries some bedding that is organic, certified nontoxic, and sustainably sourced.
 Pottery Barn shoppers tend to love the look of their bedding options including their throw pillows and blankets, however, shoppers also do mention that the prices for Pottery Barn's bedding can be quite high.
 A few shoppers also mentioned that the quality of certain bedding options, such as their faux fur throw blankets, did not seem to hold up as expected.